Sammakka Saralamma Jatara: Ritual

-The Jatara ends with the "Tallula Vanapravēsham" (entry into the forest).
-The Kumkum casket is carried back to Chilakalagutta and kept there until the next Jatara.
+The Jatara ends with the "Tallula Vanapravēsham" (goddesses' entry into the forest) on Māgha Shuddha Pōōrnami.
+The Kumkum casket is carried back to Chilakala gutta and kept there until the next Jatara.

 Sammakka Sarakka Jatara is a tribal Hindu festival, held at about 100km from Warangal city.
 It is the time for the largest tribal congregation in the world, held every two years (biennial), with approximately ten million people converging on the place, over a period of four days.
-Many devotees from different states of India (Andhra Pradesh, Telangana, Madhya Pradesh, Chhattisgarh, Odisha, Maharashtra, Karnataka and parts of Jharkhand) reach to the festive place to celebrate the Jatara.
+Many devotees from different states of India (Andhra Pradesh, Telangana, Madhya Pradesh, Chhattisgarh, Odisha, Maharashtra, Karnataka and parts of Jharkhand) reach the festive place to celebrate the Jatara.

-People offer bellam (jaggery) to their weight to the goddesses and take a holy bath in Jampanna Vagu (stream).
+People offer bellam (jaggery) equal to their weight to the goddesses and take a holy dip in Jampanna Vagu (stream).

 In 2008, nearly 8 million people were estimated to have attended the festival.
 And in 2012, the gatherings in the jatara are roughly estimated to be 10 million.
 This fair is said to be the largest repeating congregation of tribal communities in the world.
 It is also one of the largest Hindu gatherings in the world.

-This Festival held in 2016 is the first one after the formation of Telangana state, and it took a greater significance with special attention by the government.
+This Festival held in 2016 is the first one after the formation of Telangana state, and it took a greater significance with special attention from the state government.